exercism/abap-test-runner/README.md

 Once the test runner has finished, its results will be written to `<output-dir>/results.json`.

+## Run the test on one exercise

+To test a single exercise, do the following:
+1. Open a terminal in the project's root
+2. Run `./bin/run-test-single-exercise.sh <exercise-slug> <exercise-slug> <output-dir>`

+For example:
+`./bin/run-test-single-exercise.sh isogram ../abap/exercises/practice/isogram ./dist/output`

+## Run the test on all exercises

+To test all exercises, do the following:
+1. Open a terminal in the project's root
+2. Run `./bin/run-test-single-exercise.sh <exercise-slug> <exercise-slug> <output-dir>`

+For example:
+`./bin/run-test-exercises.sh ../abap/exercises/practice`

 ## Run the test runner on an exercise using Docker

 _This script is provided for testing purposes, as it mimics how test runners run in Exercism's production environment._